mahdix/Tic-tac-toe/README.md

 ------------------
 ###Work done###
 - This is the first piece of code I have ever written in Scala language, so maybe some part of it is not idiomatic Scala.
 - The main task + test extension + extra tasks are done.
+The code is compiling and tests are all passing.
 - I have added 3 tags to the repository to separate changes:
 -   v1 tag - basic task + bonus point done
 -   v2 tag - redis support added